Kabbalah

 In the kabbalistic understanding, the name of God is not one word among others but working reality itself: whoever speaks the name calls not just an idea but an actual force.
 The Shemhamphorasch is therefore not a theological construct but a kind of instruction manual — a method to open the hidden unity into 72 effective single vibrations.

-The heart of the method lives in the Book of Exodus, chapter 14, verses 19–21 — the scene in which Moses parts the sea.
-Each of these three verses counts exactly 72 letters in the Hebrew text.
-That is no accident, and the Kabbalists (especially the school of Gerona and later Rabbi Moses Cordovero in the 16th century) read it as a hint at a hidden structure.
+The heart of this tradition lives in the Book of Exodus, chapter 14, verses 19–21 — the scene in which Moses parts the sea.
+The Kabbalists (especially the school of Gerona and later Rabbi Moses Cordovero in the 16th century) read these three verses as a hint at a hidden structure: a way the Divine Name itself can be unfolded into 72 distinct working presences.

 The structure of the 72 names